This is what we say about Rosie:

 Us, talking about Rikki:

-Vivacious, energetic, and incisively-thinking lawyer and advisor who juggles concepts and challenges with grace, while warmly progressing them toward freedom and abundance.
+Vivacious, energetic, incisively-thinking lawyer and advisor who juggles complexity with grace, while warmly progressing it toward freedom and abundance.
+An asset on the Board as both Secretary and kind human being.

 In 2012, Rikki completed her Masters in Conflict and Dispute Resolution at James Cook University, and in 2013 graduated from the Tasmanian Leaders Program – all while working as an Adviser in the Federal Parliament, the Senate and the Tasmanian Parliament (2010 – 2014)